All You Need To Know About PERT in Project Management

 The technique is a management control tool that sizes up the outlook for meeting objectives on time; highlights danger signals requiring management decisions; reveals and defines both methodicalness and slack in the flow plan or the network of sequential activities that must be performed to meet objectives; compares current expectations with scheduled completion dates and computes the probability for meeting scheduled dates; and simulates the effects of options for decision — before decision.”

-What Is a PERT Chart?
+What is a PERT chart?

 Central to the way you use PERT is the chart, which represents the events and milestones within the project in a visual manner.
-Events within the process are identified via nodes (these can be either circles or rectangles) and they are linked together by lines and arrows called vectors, and it’s the vectors that determine the order in which the events need to take place.
+Events within the process are identified via nodes (these can be either circles or rectangles) and they are linked together by lines and arrows called vectors, and it is the vectors that determine the order in which the events need to take place.

-When vectors diverge from a node, that can show events that need to take place concurrently, while dotted line vectors signify events that are done in sequence but don’t require resources.
+When vectors diverge from a node, that can show events that need to take place concurrently, while dotted line vectors signify events that are done in sequence but do not require resources.
+The following is an example of a PERT chart in the context of software development: PERT chart showing project timeline with tasks, dependencies, and critical path of 83 days from initial client meeting to final delivery

 PERT was created to discover the time needed to complete each task necessary for the project and thus the minimum time required for completion of the whole thing.
-It’s possible to create the chart without knowing all of the key details as it is event-focused rather than orientated around the start and completion, unlike many other project plans.
+It is possible to create the chart without knowing all of the key details as it is event-focused rather than orientated around the start and completion, unlike many other project plans.

 • PERT event - Either the start or end of an activity